 Polythene and plastic persist in the environment for thousands of years, breaking apart but hardly breaking down.
 Their effect on the environment has been extensively documented and we actively look for methods to reduce their usage and for environmentally-friendly alternatives.
-Our laundry is collected in cane baskets while refillable glass bottles carry our bath amenities.
+Our laundry is collected in cloth bags while refillable glass bottles carry our drinking water as well as bath amenities.
 Our fruit and vegetables come in reusable crates and we have done away with plastic straws and stirrers.